apache/mesos/docs/app-framework-development-guide.md

 // Accepts the given offers and performs a sequence of operations on
 // those accepted offers.
 See Offer.Operation in mesos.proto for the
 // set of available operations.
+Any remaining resources (i.e., those
+// that are not used by the launched tasks or their executors) will
+// be considered declined.
+Note that this includes resources used by
+// tasks that the framework attempted to launch but failed (with
+// `TASK_ERROR`) due to a malformed task description.
+The specified
+// filters are applied on all unused resources (see mesos.proto for
+// a description of Filters).
 Available resources are aggregated
 // when multiple offers are provided.
 Note that all offers must
 // belong to the same slave.
-Any unused resources will be considered
-// declined.
-The specified filters are applied on all unused
-// resources (see mesos.proto for a description of Filters). virtual Status acceptOffers(
+virtual Status acceptOffers(
     const std::vector<OfferID>& offerIds,
     const std::vector<Offer::Operation>& operations,